xsmh/qin-doov-hacking/README.md

  To open the terminal, simply click the black square icon in the task bar at the bottom.
  Going forward, whenever I mention **Run**, it means type the command that follows in the terminal and press enter.
+ You should always run commands from home directory.
+If you are having an issue with a command, you should run `cd` first to go back to the home directory if you aren't in it already.

 # Make a backup